bluerobotics/ardusub-gitbook/operators-manual/companion-web.md

 To test the connection on a linux machine, bind to the port with "netcat" on the topside computer: `nc -ulp <port>`

-> **Note:** Topside as UDP Server mode is not recommended for master-slave setups.
+> **Note** Topside as UDP Server mode is not recommended for master-slave setups.
 For the connection to be properly stabilished, the serial device must send some data.
 Only then the connection is stabilished and the topside is able to send data to the companion.

 This python script exemplifies how to run an UDP server with Python: